-The Assistant Financial Aid director reports to the Director of Financial Aid.
+The Assistant Financial Aid director reports to the Associate Dean of Financial Aid.

-- 1. Assist the Director of Financial Aid in carrying out the College student financial aid and assistance programs, including, but not limited to: - a.
+- 1. Assist the Associate Dean of Financial Aid in carrying out the College student financial aid and assistance programs, including, but not limited to: - a.
 Pell Grants - b.
 Texas Public Education Grants - c.
 Loans - d.
 Federal Supplemental Education Opportunity Grants - e.
 WIA assistance - f.
 Veterans Education, Vocational Rehabilitation, and Hazelwood - g.
 Federal Work Study Program - h.
 Texas Grants and Texas Tomorrow Program - i.
-Institutional scholarships and aid - Coordinator of all VA Financial Aid Services. - 3.
+Institutional scholarships and aid - 2.
+Coordinator of all VA Financial Aid Services. - 3.
 Assists the Director of Financial Aid in counseling and/or assisting students and/or their families in regards to federal, state, and local financial aid programs, and awarding of student financial aid and scholarships. - 4.
-Assist the Director of Financial Aid in preparing and distributing all appropriate forms to support the College's scholarship and financial aid program. - 5.
+Assist the Associate Dean of Financial Aid in preparing and distributing all appropriate forms to support the College's scholarship and financial aid program. - 5.
 Responsible for maintenance of all student financial aid files. - 6.
 Supervises extension centers financial aid assistants. - 7.
 Invoices all external entities for financial aid programs. - 8.
-Assist the Director of Financial Aid in compiling and submitting all federal and state reports pertaining to the area of responsibility.
+Assist the Associate Dean of Financial Aid in compiling and submitting all federal and state reports pertaining to the area of responsibility.

-- 9. Assist the Director of Financial Aid in maintaining accurate student financial aid records in compliance with all federal, state, and external auditing guidelines. - 10.
-Assist the Director of Financial Aid in preparing files and documents for the auditors; assist the auditors, as appropriate. - 11.
-Provide administrative support, secretarial assistance, and research assistance to the Director of Financial Aid. - 12.
+- 9. Assist the Associate Dean of Financial Aid in maintaining accurate student financial aid records in compliance with all federal, state, and external auditing guidelines. - 10.
+Assist the Associate Dean of Financial Aid in preparing files and documents for the auditors; assist the auditors, as appropriate. - 11.
+Provide administrative support, secretarial assistance, and research assistance to the Associate Dean of Financial Aid. - 12.
 Serve and participate on institutional standing and/or ad hoc committees, as assigned. - 13.
 Support College activities and special events through attendance and/or participation. - 14.
 Comply with all College policies, rules, and regulations. - 15.
 Remain current through a program of professional development. - 16.
 Communicate a positive and accurate image of the College to the public; be a positive and active representative of Clarendon College. - 17.
-Performs all other duties assigned by the Director of Financial Aid, Vice President of Student Services, Associate Dean of Enrollment Services, and/or the President.
+Performs all other duties assigned by the Associate Dean of Financial Aid and/or the President.

-POSITION: Assistant to the President FLSA: Exempt
+POSITION: Assistant to the President